Skip to main content

 Many of the cases we handle involve mesh brands that have been recalled or widely criticized for defects.
 Patients may not even know which product was used during their surgery until they request medical records.
 In these cases, manufacturers may have already faced multiple lawsuits and public warnings for the same issues.

-A Washington DC hernia mesh complications lawyer can help identify whether the mesh in question is part of an ongoing litigation effort and whether there’s a valid claim for damages.
+Our hernia mesh complications lawyer can help identify whether the mesh in question is part of an ongoing litigation effort and whether there’s a valid claim for damages.

 Get Legal Help If You’ve Experienced Mesh-Related Complications